 - Write down the names and badge numbers of the police officers who came to the scene so you can follow up on your case later on.

-If this happens, write down the officers' names and badge numbers and make sure that they know that you want them to file a report.
+If the officers fail to take a report, write down the officers' names and badge numbers and make sure that they know that you want them to file a report.
 Go to the police station and ask to file an incident report on your own.
 You should note in your incident report the names and badge numbers of the police officers who failed to write an incident report for you on the scene.

 What the Police Are Required to Do